-- It should be a thick gravy with pourable consistency.
+- It should be a thick gravy with a pourable consistency.

 - Turn cauliflower in the casserole and pour some tablespoons of gravy into the bottom (so it reaches the florets.)

-- Now coat the entire cauliflower with sauce thoroughly using a brush and place it back head stalk side down.
+- Now coat the entire head with sauce thoroughly using a brush and place it back head stalk side down.

-- Surround the cauli with the vegetables and most of the rosemary springs (leave a few pieces for garnish).
+- Surround the cauli with the vegetables and most of the rosemary sprigs (leave a few pieces for garnish).